Derek the Cleric

 With a growing backlog of material a book beckoned and within thirteen months CWR came on board to publish 'A Year at St Cliff's'.

-Derek once boasted his very own merchandise range, for a season he appeared as a guest columnist at Christian.co.uk answering conundrums under the guise of his 'Ask Derek' column and graced the pages of a book about God and comedy alongside some of our nation's comedy greats.
+Derek once boasted his very own merchandise range, for a season he appeared as a guest columnist at Christian.co.uk answering conundrums under the guise of his 'Ask Derek' column and Derek has also appeared in a book entitled ‘Does God Lol?’ sitting alongside pieces by such comedy greats as Ken Dodd, Frank Carson, Milton Jones and Tim Vine.

 He's to be found in church magazines and newsletters up and down the land and even in The Church of Ireland Gazette.